Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Learn academic word lists (Academic Word List – AWL)

-- Study topic-specific vocabulary (education, environment, health, technology, etc.)
+- Study topic-specific vocabulary (education, environment, health, technology)

 - Practice collocations and natural word combinations